 On the occasion of the Day against Violence against Women, from Women of the World condemn all forms of violenceespecially that produced within the home, a privileged place for full personal development.

-And we affirm that there is also another violence, an invisible violence that nevertheless affects a large social majority: violence against motherhood.
+And we affirm that there is also other violence, an invisible violence that nevertheless affects the vast majority of society: violence against motherhood.
 For this reason,

 We affirm that:

 - Women are not discriminated against today, in the West, because she is a woman but because she is, or can be, a mother.